Kings Avenue Governing Body 2017/18

 Matthew is an accountant by profession and works in the NHS.
 He is a member of the Resources Committee and uses his professional experience to help the school make best use of the budget available to it, especially the Pupil Premium.
 This has meant some difficult decisions in recent years as the funds available to schools have come under pressure.
 Matthew is passionate about making sure that each child makes the maximum progress during their years at Kings Avenue.

-Julia Carleysmith (Joint Chair of Governors) (Chair of Resources)
+Julia Carleysmith (Vice Chair of Governors)

 Julia started as a governor at Kings Avenue School in early 2014.
 She has lived in London for 11 years, and locally in Clapham for the last six.
 Julia works as a business strategy consultant for a large professional services company.
 As part of the Resources Committee, Julia uses her business and financial background to support Kings Avenue leadership in planning for the future and using its resources in the best way possible for the children that attend the school.
 Julia loved school herself and is keen that all children are inspired and excited about education during their time at the Kings Avenue.